petewanca/jwt-auth-implementation/README.md

 -   Clean up redirects on logout
 -   Clean up redirects on validate token
 -   Clean up payload from server side
+-   What to do when token on client side is invalid?
 -   Appropriate error response codes

 ## COMPLETE